Likaz19/financepro-contact-f/START_HERE.md

 **Problem:** Storage policies not set or bucket doesn't exist
 **Solution:** Run the complete SQL script which includes storage setup

+### ❌ "Webhook connection refused" or "Proxy error localhost:8000"

+**Problem:** You have a webhook configured to a local server that isn't running
+**Solution:**
+1. Click the **"Paramètres"** button at the top right of the form
+2. Go to the **"Webhooks"** tab
+3. Either **disable** or **delete** any webhooks pointing to `localhost` URLs
+4. Webhooks pointing to localhost only work if you're running a local server for testing
+5. For production use, configure webhooks with public URLs (Zapier, Make.com, etc.)

+**Note:** Webhook failures don't prevent form submission - the form will still save to Supabase successfully.
+See `WEBHOOK_GUIDE.md` for more details.

 ---

 ## 🔐 Security & Privacy